spring-attic/spring-xd-samples/rss-feed-source/README.md

 It turns out that Option 1 does not work in this case because one of SyndEntry's fields contains a circular reference which results in a stack overflow when invoking the Jackson ObjectMapper to convert the object to JSON.
 So Option 3 is the best choice.
 The module uses [SyndEntryJsonTransformer][] to configure an ObjectMapper that ignores the field containing the cycle.
 The ObjectMapper is used to write the feed contents to a JSON String.

-## Building
+## Building with Maven

 	$ mvn package

-The project [pom][] declares `spring-xd-module-parent` as its parent.
+The project's [pom][] declares `spring-xd-module-parent` as its parent.
 This adds the dependencies needed to test the module and also configures the [Spring Boot Maven Plugin][] to package the module as an uber-jar, packaging any dependencies that are not already provided by the Spring XD container.
 See the [Modules][] section in the Spring XD Reference for a more detailed explanation of module class loading.

+## Building with Gradle

+	$./gradlew clean test bootRepackage

+The project's [build.gradle][] applies the `spring-xd-module` plugin, providing analagous build and packaging support for gradle.
+This plugin also applies the [Spring Boot Gradle Plugin][] as well as the [propdeps plugin][].

 ## Using the Custom Module

-The uber-jar will be in `target/rss-source-feed-1.0.0.BUILD-SNAPSHOT.jar`.
+The uber-jar will be in `[project-build-dir]/rss-source-feed-1.0.0.BUILD-SNAPSHOT.jar`.
 To install and register the module to your Spring XD distribution, use the `module upload` Spring XD shell command.
 Start Spring XD and the shell:

 	_____                           __   _______